FrancesCoronel/personal-website-v3/_posts/2016-04-30-schools-out.md

 The article is essentially about how the alumni of certain bootcamps are either forced to or pushed to volunteer for free for people in the current bootcamp cohorts.

-So through my blog, I’ve actually gotten a lot of emails from folks that are trying to get into a certain bootcamp ([Fullstack Academy](https://www.fullstackacademy.com/), [Grace Hopper Academy](https://www.gracehopper.com/), [Hack Reactor](https://www.hackreactor.com/), [MakerSquare](https://www.makersquare.com/), etc.) and want my advice or any tips/tricks that I have to offer.
+So through my blog, I've actually gotten a lot of emails from folks that are trying to get into a certain bootcamp ([Fullstack Academy](https://www.fullstackacademy.com/), [Grace Hopper Academy](https://www.gracehopper.com/), [Hack Reactor](https://www.hackreactor.com/), [MakerSquare](https://www.makersquare.com/), etc.) and want my advice or any tips/tricks that I have to offer.

-For the most part, I’ve been pretty lax about this.
+For the most part, I've been pretty lax about this.

-I’ll send them an email about resources I found helpful through the admissions process and leave it at that.
+I'll send them an email about resources I found helpful through the admissions process and leave it at that.

 However, more recently, there have been folks that have asked me for one on one mentoring.
 And get this - they were actually willing to pay money for it!

-And anyhow after reading the article, I decided in my mind for sure that I don’t like the idea of doing long-term mentoring without some form of compensation.
+And anyhow after reading the article, I decided in my mind for sure that I don't like the idea of doing long-term mentoring without some form of compensation.

 **But here's the whole story.**

-Right - so since graduating from [Fullstack](https://www.fullstackacademy.com/), I’ll get an email every now and then (\~6 in total I think) asking for admission tips and generally I’ll just send them a list of resources I found useful myself when I was in their shoes.
-However, more recently, I’ve gotten folks who’ve wanted to set up [Skype](https://www.skype.com/en/) calls and actual mentoring sessions.
+Right - so since graduating from [Fullstack](https://www.fullstackacademy.com/), I'll get an email every now and then (\~6 in total I think) asking for admission tips and generally I'll just send them a list of resources I found useful myself when I was in their shoes.
+However, more recently, I've gotten folks who've wanted to set up [Skype](https://www.skype.com/en/) calls and actual mentoring sessions.

 One of them even offered to pay me per hour for my service.
-However, it didn’t feel right at the time so I told the three that reached out for mentoring that I just wanted a testimonial for my website in exchange for my time once we’re done.
+However, it didn't feel right at the time so I told the three that reached out for mentoring that I just wanted a testimonial for my website in exchange for my time once we're done.

-And, so far, in that context, I’ve had roughly 7 one-hour (can go to 2 hours) sessions with 2 different **awesome** people (one who got into MakerSquare NY already and one who’s trying to get into [Grace Hopper](https://www.gracehopper.com/)) where I just show them things like how to set up their dev environment, awesome coding resources, Mac apps, Chrome extensions, etc. - you name it - primarily using [Screenhero](https://slack.com/apps/A0F7XDVHB-screenhero).
+And, so far, in that context, I've had roughly 7 one-hour (can go to 2 hours) sessions with 2 different **awesome** people (one who got into MakerSquare NY already and one who's trying to get into [Grace Hopper](https://www.gracehopper.com/)) where I just show them things like how to set up their dev environment, awesome coding resources, Mac apps, Chrome extensions, etc. - you name it - primarily using [Screenhero](https://slack.com/apps/A0F7XDVHB-screenhero).

 Then with this separate third cool guy, we just [Skyped](https://www.skype.com/en/) twice for like 2.5 hours in total and he said he would most definitely keep in touch with me (he got into [Fullstack](https://www.fullstackacademy.com/) recently).

-**SO** basically I’m trying to prepare them to enter a bootcamp by exposing them to tools I use and even though it’s been very rewarding mentoring these folks, it does cut into my time so I think for future folks, I’ll start charging.
-But yeah that’s just my two cents.
+**SO** basically I'm trying to prepare them to enter a bootcamp by exposing them to tools I use and even though it's been very rewarding mentoring these folks, it does cut into my time so I think for future folks, I'll start charging.
+But yeah that's just my two cents.

-I don’t feel pressured by [Fullstack](https://www.fullstackacademy.com/) at all though which is nice.
-I really enjoyed my [Fullstack](https://www.fullstackacademy.com/) experience and helping other people get the skills necessary to be exposed to a similar experience gives me a lot of satisfaction so it’s more of a personal choice.
+I don't feel pressured by [Fullstack](https://www.fullstackacademy.com/) at all though which is nice.
+I really enjoyed my [Fullstack](https://www.fullstackacademy.com/) experience and helping other people get the skills necessary to be exposed to a similar experience gives me a lot of satisfaction so it's more of a personal choice.
 Regardless, there has to be a limit defined.

 Either way, I felt like sharing my experience in regards to being an alumnus of a coding bootcamp who is now helping hopeful future students of similar bootcamps or the same one, even.

-#### The curriculum overview I’ve created for these mentoring sessions is all given through Google Slides for easy reference so here’s a snapshot of how that looks like below.
+#### The curriculum overview I've created for these mentoring sessions is all given through Google Slides for easy reference so here's a snapshot of how that looks like below.

 <blockquote class="embedly-card"><h4><a href="https://docs.google.com/presentation/d/1vkAfmABPzVCNLZ_DC4I7n7ZihoGkMLwoVvo1buevaoA/edit?usp=sharing">Bootcamp.me | Welcome!</a></h4><p>BootcampMe FVCproductions Preparing You Before They Do.</p></blockquote>